isomerpages/moe-bartleysec/_our-holistic-curriculum/Instructional Programmes/Assessment Matters.md

 *To insert schedule*

 15) We appreciate your assistance in ensuring that your child/ward does the necessary preparation and revision for the components that he/she will be assessed on.

-16)Your child/ward will be duly notified by the respective subject teachers should there be any changes to the assessments conducted as the year progresses.
+16) Your child/ward will be duly notified by the respective subject teachers should there be any changes to the assessments conducted as the year progresses.

 ##### Assessment Weighting
 17) Please see below for the assessment weighting for Secondary 1 to 3 for the academic year 2023.